IBM/JTOpen-test/README.testing.txt

 This is the testbucket for JTOpen
 -----------------------------------

 The structure is that individual tests are named xxxTest.
 Within tests, there are testcases that are run.
 These testcases are typically named xxxTestcase.

 To run a test, you run the main test class and specify parameters that control how the test runs.
-For example, the following will run the AS400JPingTest toolbox from a POSIX shell with the specified settings.
+For example, the following will run the AS400JPingTest test from a POSIX shell with the specified settings.

 ------------------------------------------------------------------------------------------------------------------

 # This is the library on the IBM i that will be used for the tests
 TESTLIBRARY=JDT7583A
 # This is the name of the IBM i to be tested
-SYSTEM=SQ750
+SYSTEM=SYSTEMS
 # This is the userid / password used to connect to the system
 UID=JAVA
 PWD=xxxxxxx